cg-gdsc/GDSC-6/README.md

 ✋  Attention: please make sure to use a <b> system </b> terminal and not an image terminal.
 Otherwise this step won't work for you.

+# TODO: replace this latest version (this wont work for JupyterLab 3.0 with is GA now)
 - Clone the git repository and navigate to the installation script
 ```bash
 git clone https://github.com/steffenkk/sagemaker-studio-lifecycle-config-examples.git sm-extension